A Counterexample to the L\'evy Flight Foraging Hypothesis in the Narrow Capture Framework: Monte Carlo Simulation of L evy Flight Search on

 \section{Monte Carlo Simulation of L\'evy Flight Search on $\mathbb T^2$}

 We describe here the Monte Carlo algorithm that we used to generate the simulated L\'evy flight search times of the previous section.
 The algorithm is motivated by the description of L\'evy flights on $\mathbb R^n$ given by Valdinoci \cite{valdinoci2009long}.
-We describe the process on $\mathbb R^2$ from which we can derive the process on $\mathbb T^2$ simply by identifying $(n+r, m+s) \equiv (r,s)$ for $n, m\in \mathbb Z$ and $r,s\in (0,1)$.
+We remark that the purpose of \cite{valdinoci2009long} is to describe the derivation of the (continuous) fractional heat equation from a discrete L\'evy flight framework.
+It is this discrete framework that we invoke in \S \ref{appA} to derive the pseudo-differential equation that we subject to analysis in \S \ref{appB}, resulting in the main result \eqref{ubarasympt}.
+We base the simulations on this discrete framework.
+Other algorithms for simulating stable L\'evy process are given in, e.g., \cite{mantegna1994fast, weron2005computer, chambers1976method}.